 \subsection{GPTs}

-Most recent reconstructions of quantum theory have been in the generalised probabilistic theory (GPT) framework.
-These typically describe systems as finite dimensional, regular, closed cones, along with an intersecting hyperplane specifying the normalised states.
+The most recent reconstructions of quantum theory have been in the generalised probabilistic theory (GPT) framework.
+These typically describe systems as finite-dimensional, regular, closed cones, along with an intersecting hyperplane specifying the normalised states.
 Transformations are then described as linear maps and, in particular, effects are linear functionals on the state space.
-In our reconstruction we see, in Lem.~\ref{lem:ConvexCones}, that we obtain the essence of this structure from our classical interface.
-In fact our classical interface can be interpreted as representing the probabilistic layer of the GPT framework in a process theoretic manner.
+In Prop.~\ref{lem:ConvexCones} of our reconstruction we obtain the essence of this structure from our classical interface.
+In fact, our classical interface can be interpreted as representing the probabilistic layer of the GPT framework in a process-theoretic manner.

 This classical interface however, does not provide all of the structure of the GPT framework.
 Specifically, we do not obtain that the state space is closed.
+This is typically assumed in the study of GPTs.
 Closure is ---from an operational perspective--- a very natural assumption, as, up to any finite error, a state space should be indistinguishable from its closure.
-It is however not clear yet how this property should be understood from the process theoretic perspective.
+However, it is not clear yet how this property should be understood from the process theoretic perspective.

 Despite the lack of closure, we are still able to use some tools commonly found in the GPT literature---in particular the Koecher-Vinberg theorem.
-To do this we have focused on the states of the theory.
+To do this, we focused on the states of the theory.
 However, our postulates apply equally well to arbitrary processes, and so, many of our results can immediately be generalised.
-We have omitted such generalisations in an attempt to keep the mathematics of the paper to a minimum and present only the results that directly pertain to the reconstruction.
+We have omitted such generalisations in an attempt to keep the mathematics of the paper to a minimum, and present only the results that directly pertain to the reconstruction.